Three Books of Occult Philosophy

 These arguments were common amongst other hermetic philosophers at the time and before.
 In fact, Agrippa's interpretation of magic is similar to the authors Marsilio Ficino, Pico della Mirandola and Johann Reuchlin's synthesis of magic and religion, and emphasizes an exploration of nature.

-Despite being an old and venerated source, the book does contain errors, including an incorrect spelling of the Hebrew names of God in the section devoted to the Archangels of the Zodiac.
+Despite being an old and venerated source, the book does contain many errors, including an incorrect spelling of the Tetragrammaton in the section devoted to the Archangels of the Zodiac.

 Sources